Devonav/CD3/README.md

 Write Register: Writes back data to the register file based on control signals.

 PC Update: Updates the Program Counter based on control signals such as branching, jumping, and the result of the ALU operation.

+The code is organized into functions, each handling a specific aspect of the processor's functionality.
+It follows a modular approach to facilitate easy understanding, maintenance, and modification.
+The functions work together to execute instructions fetched from memory, manipulating data and control flow as specified by the MIPS-like instruction set architecture.

+This code serves as a foundation for building a functional processor simulator or emulator.
+It can be extended and integrated with additional components to create a more comprehensive simulation environment for educational or testing purposes.